Plant in a vase

 The role of stocks and bonds

 Stocks are the main drivers for returns.
 Throughout the decades, companies all over the world have continued to innovate and thereby yield solid gains to their investors.
-Global stocks have made an average annual return of 5.2% over the last 120 years, and that's after inflation.
+Stocks have made an average annual return of 6.7% over the last 120 years, and that's after inflation.
 There is no sign that this trend will stop: the drive to create and innovate is an innate trait of human beings.
 Yet, there's no free lunch in investing.
 Higher returns always come with higher risks.
 In the world of finance, this risk translates to greater fluctuations in the prices of stocks.
 They can go up and down very quickly, sometimes as much as 45% in a good year like 1999, but also as low as -40% during a "once in a lifetime" crisis like in 2008.
 In finance jargon, we say that stocks are highly volatile and do not prevent systemic risk, that is the risk of a global market meltdown... and that’s when bonds come into play.

 As Ben Felix explained in his interview with us, bonds are designed not to seek return, but to decrease volatility and stabilize a portfolio.
 Indeed, it turns out that oftentimes when stocks are dropping, bonds are rising, and vice versa.
 So the losses of one type of asset can be partially offset by the gains of the other.
 In finance speak, we say that there is little correlation between stocks and bonds.
 This means that going for a 100% equity strategy or not should come in line with how smooth you wish your returns to be, to offset the potential impact of a downturn over your investment journey.